stx3plus1/strlx/README.md

 The color is set with the "color" key, which is any hex encoded RGB color with or without a # symbol.

 "items" contains your items to fetch with.
-This is where you put all "inf", "mis", or "pri" items.
+This is where you put all "inf" or "pri" items.

 "mis" has a separator - which you can use to separate the hardware and software, for example.